onovy/otodo/README.md

 [![Build Status](https://travis-ci.org/onovy/otodo.svg?branch=master)](https://travis-ci.org/onovy/otodo)

-Powerfull TUI for todo.txt.
+Powerful TUI for todo.txt.

 ![Screenshot](https://raw.githubusercontent.com/onovy/otodo/master/screenshot.png "Screenshot")

 ## Requirements ##
 otodo is written in PHP (yes, in PHP!).
 So you need PHP interpreter.
 I'm using PHP 5.4, but it should work on older version.
-No extension is requred.
+No extension is required.
 It should work on almost any Unix-like system, tested on Mac OS X.

 ## Installation ##
 There isn't any releases, I consider master branch at Github as stable.